 This report continues our series of considerations for the application of operational excellence (OpEx) concepts to corporate security programs (see the first in the series, Defining Best Practices in Global Security Operations Centers).
-The focus in this edition is on measuring the performance of security service providers.
-The Security Executive Council believes that there needs to be a more in-depth consideration of what constitutes "excellence" in these operations given the consistent growth of outsourcing to guard service companies.
+The focus in this edition is on performance measurement of security service providers.
+The SEC believes that there needs to be a more indepth consideration of what constitutes "excellence" in these operations given the consistent growth of outsourcing to guard service companies.

 If there is one core service provided by corporate security organizations across the globe, it is the provision of a menu-driven suite of physical security services that are delivered by primarily hourly staff on a 24/7/365 basis.
-As of 2014, the U.S. contract security officer service market included somewhere in the neighborhood of 8,000 companies employing over one million personnel.
-This highly competitive business annually totaled \$20B in revenue and was marked by aggressive acquisition of smaller regional companies.1

-The Affordable Care Act and other cost factors are driving companies that currently employ in-house security officers to outsource these services, thus potentially adding to this employment pool.
-However, it is generally accepted that companies employing inhouse security officers apply higher standards of recruitment, education and training, provide better compensation and benefits and realize higher and more consistently delivered levels of service excellence than outsourced services; so increased outsourcing potentially lowers quality of service.
+The US contract security officer service market includes somewhere in the neighborhood of 8,000 companies employing over one million personnel in the US alone.
+It's a highly competitive business that annually totals \$20B in revenue and is marked by aggressive acquisition of smaller regional companies.1 The Affordable Care Act and other cost factors are driving companies that currently employ in-house Security Officers to outsource these services thus potentially adding significantly to this employment pool and potentially lowering the quality of service2 to these more sophisticated consumers.